elisestijger/Recsys_predicting_vulnerabilities/README.md

 The .pkl files are stored data files used for the project.

 ## Implementing active learning
-In the main.py file there are mulitple comments for implementing active learning, make sure to also uncomment the desired selection in the active_learning.py file
+In the main.py file there are mulitple comments for implementing active learning, make sure to also uncomment the desired selection in the active_learning.py file.
+You can also use the pcikle files where the various active learning implementations are already used to make predictions with.